yshalsager/telegram-feedback-bot/README.md

 - Rotate bot tokens securely with enforced admin approval before re-enabling (when configured).
 - Inspect live stats, review audit history of broadcasts, and manage banned users per bot.
 - Decide which media types (photos, videos, voice, files, stickers) each bot accepts before forwarding.
+- Toggle and tune anti-flood protection to cap incoming messages at a configurable interval and warn users when throttled.
 - Manage builder access: whitelist, language, admin flags, and removal.

 🔒 See the [Privacy Policy](PRIVACY_POLICY.md) for details on data that is stored.